10.93 million dollars.

 In 2016, hackers used malware to breach the payment processing system of Banner Health’s food and beverage outlets.
 The attackers then used the system as a gateway into the Banner Health network, eventually obtaining access to servers containing patient data.

 The cyber attack went undiscovered for nearly a month.
 Stolen data included highly sensitive information such as Social Security numbers, dates of services and claims, health insurance information, and more.

 Cyber attack type: Malware

 Cost: $6 million

-People affected: 3.6 million
+People affected: 3.7 million patients

-Following the data breach, Banner Health made upgrades to comply with payment card industry data security standards (PCI DSS), ramped up its security monitoring for cyberthreats and risks, and implemented tighter cybersecurity practices overall.
+Following the data breach, Banner Health made upgrades to comply with payment card industry data security standards (PCI DSS), ramped up its security monitoring for cyber threats and risks, and implemented tighter cybersecurity practices overall.
 Other changes involved areas of program governance, identity and access management, and network and infrastructure security.

 8. Medical Informatics Engineering

 In 2015, Medical Informatics Engineering (MIE), an electronic health records software firm, published a notice that attackers had breached patient data in its WebChart web app.

 Cyber thieves had entered the company network remotely by logging in with easily guessed credentials.
 Once inside, attackers introduced an SQL injection exploit into a company database.
 Weeks later, the attackers launched a second offensive, using c99 web shell malware to reach additional files.